 *69. Head of Alexander the Great, r., with horn of Zeus Ammon, wearing elephant skin and aegis.

-Rev. AΛEΞANΔPOY Athena Promachus r., holding shield in front and hurling javelin; ends of chlamys falling over both arms; at r. below, eagle r. on thunderbolt; to 1.; to r.; dotted border.
+Rev. AΛEΞANΔPOY Athena Promachus r., holding shield in front and hurling javelin; ends of chlamys falling over both arms; at r. below, eagle r. on thunderbolt; image to 1.; image to r.; dotted border.

 70. Similar.
 Punch-mark on cheek.